DVD-R DL

 DVD-R DL (DL stands for Dual Layer), also called DVD-R9, is a derivative of the DVD-R format standard.
 DVD-R DL discs hold 8.5 GB by utilizing two recordable dye layers, each capable of storing a little less than the 4.7 gigabyte (GB) of a single layer disc, almost doubling the total disc capacity.
 Discs can be read in many DVD devices (older units are less compatible) and can only be written using DVD-R DL compatible recorders.
 It is part of optical disc recording technologies for digital recording to optical disc.

+DVD-R DL products started appearing on the market during mid-2004.

 Capacities

 Compatibility

 DVD-R DL has compatibility issues with legacy DVD-ROM drives known as pickup head overrun.
 To avoid this issue, the two layers of the disc need to be equally recorded.
 But this is a contradiction with the sequential nature of the DVD recording.
 Thus DVD Forum under Pioneer's lead developed a technology known as Layer Jump Recording (LJR), which incrementally record smaller sections of each layer to maintain compatibility with DVD-ROM drives.

+According to the developer of dvd+rw-tools, DVD-R DL lacks appendable writing support in the "incremental" recording mode that is normally used for multisession writing on single-layer media, and requires the use of the more complicated "Layer Jump Recording", so multi-session writing is not possible without technical difficulty.
+Without appendable writing, any space not used during the first write is wasted.

 DVD-R DL media has been discontinued by most manufacturers.
 DVD+R DL is dominating the market for dual layered media.